windyboy/In-Memoria/README.md

 A: No, it enhances them.
 In Memoria provides the memory and context that tools like Claude, Copilot, and Cursor can use to give better suggestions.

 **Q: What data is collected?**
 A: Everything stays local.
 No telemetry, no phone-home.
-Your code never leaves your machine.
-All embeddings are generated locally using transformers.js models.
+Learned concepts, patterns, and vectors are stored in a SQLite file in your project directory (disable vectors with `IN_MEMORIA_VECTOR_BACKEND=none`).

 **Q: How accurate is pattern learning?**
 A: It improves with codebase size and consistency.
 Projects with established patterns see better results than small or inconsistent codebases.
 The system learns from frequency and repetition.

 **Q: What's the performance impact?**
 A: Minimal.
-Initial learning takes time (proportional to codebase size), but subsequent queries are fast.
-File watching enables incremental updates.
-Smart filtering skips build artifacts automatically.
+Initial learning takes time (proportional to codebase size), but subsequent queries hit the local SQLite cache so they're fast.
+There is no background file watching; rerun `in-memoria learn --force` after major changes.

 **Q: What if analysis fails or produces weird results?**
 A: [Open an issue](https://github.com/windyboy/In-Memoria/issues) with details.
 Built-in timeouts and circuit breakers handle most edge cases, but real-world codebases are messy and we need your feedback to improve.